-There are a number of reasons to include the late Iranian scholar Maryam Mirzakhani (1977–2017) as the final entry in this blog series.
+There are a number of reasons to include the late Iranian scholar Maryam Mirzakhani (1977–2017) in this blog series.

 The first is that she was the only woman to have been awarded the Fields Medal, which is universally regarded as the world’s most prestigious mathematics prize.